Sea lamprey captured in weir

 Spotted knapweed quickly overtakes dry and open habitats, invading the lakeshore's beach and dune systems and particularly threatening rare native plants in the pristine Grand Sable Dunes area.
 Park staff have been actively treating spotted knapweed patches since 2002.

-Battling invasive plants is one of the most important missions of the park's Science and Natural Resources Division.
+Battling invasive plants is one of the most important missions of the park's Science and Resource Stewardship Division.
 Control efforts include mechanical means (hand pulling) and targeted chemical treatment where appropriate.
 Since seeds from invasive plants can remain viable in the soil for decades, vigilant and vigorous control will be needed for many years.

 Learn more about the natural history and environmental impacts of the most common invasive species at the national lakeshore: